C*-algebras of higher-rank graphs from groups acting on buildings, and explicit computation of their K-theory: Spectral sequences and K-theory

 In the same manner, we may show that there is a sequence of adjacent $k$-cubes connecting each $S \in \mathcal{S}_k$ to each of its symmetries, i.e., the $k$-cubes which belong to the same orbit as $S$ under action by the symmetry group of the $k$-dimensional cube.

 Now, we construct the set $\mathcal{P}$ of all $k$-cubes which can be reached by a sequence of adjacent $k$-cubes (in any sequence of directions) from an initial $k$-cube $S$.
 Certainly $S_H$ is in $\mathcal{P}$, by the above.
-Moreover, by construction, $\mathcal{P}$ contains $(|E_1|-1)$ more \textit{distinct} $k$-cubes which are $E_1$-adjacent to $S$, to total $|E_1|$ distinct $k$-cubes.
+Moreover, by virtue of Proposition \ref{prop:clique}, $\mathcal{P}$ contains $(|E_1|-1)$-many more \textit{distinct} $k$-cubes which are $E_1$-adjacent to $S$, to total $|E_1|$ distinct $k$-cubes.
 Each of these $k$-cubes is $E_2$-adjacent to $|E_2|$ $k$-cubes by the same argument.
 These are distinct from each other by the uniqueness property of \textbf{C3}.

 We may proceed inductively to find that $\mathcal{P}$ must contain at least $\prod_{i=1}^k |E_i|$ distinct $k$-cubes, but this is precisely $|\mathcal{S}_k| = |\mathcal{G}(\Gamma)^\mathbf{0}|$.
 Hence each $k$-cube in $\mathcal{S}_k$ can be reached from some $k$-cube $S$ by a sequence of adjacent $k$-cubes.
 Equivalently, given any vertex labelled by $S$ in $\mathcal{G}(\Gamma)^\mathbf{0}$, there is a path from $S$ to every other vertex. \end{proof}